emrahbeydilli/developer-search/README.md

-# developer-list
+# user-list
-This application is searching for a developer after user input prompt.
-And gives details about the developer that you seached before.
+This application is searching for a user after user input prompt.
+And gives details about user that you seached before.